Moving to San Francisco

 This diversity and the city’s spirit of progress are likely to shape expats’ experiences of working in San Francisco.
 The largest contributors to the city’s economy are the financial services industry, tourism and high technology.
 A remnant of its role in the California Gold Rush, the city is still one of the largest centres of finance in the United States.

 Expats will have access to a variety of accommodation in the neighbourhoods of San Francisco, from leafy suburbs to gentrified areas with loft apartments.
-New arrivals will have access to a variety of quality public, private and international schools, and the city also provides a wide selection of options for further education, including the University of California, San Francisco.
+New arrivals will have access to a variety of quality public, private and international schools.
+The city also provides a wide selection of options for further education, including the University of California, San Francisco.

 It is also a child-friendly city and kids in San Francisco will find it difficult to be bored, with all the destinations and activities for the young and the young at heart.
 Expat families will be able to spend time in a variety of museums, picnic in Golden Gate Park or enjoy weekend shopping at one of the city’s malls and shopping districts.